sspanak/tt9/docs/user-manual.md

 Backspace.

 ## Settings Screen
-On the Configuration screen, you can choose your preferred languages, load a dictionary for Predictive mode or view this manual.
+On the Settings screen, you can choose languages for typing, configure the keypad hotkeys or change the application appearance.

 To access it:
 - Start typing in a text field to wake up TT9.